egel/blog/content/blog/git_push_guardian.md

 script that will check on which branch you are in and it will ask you "Are you intend to push?" to those protected branches.

-Full script are available into my gist on github - [HERE][gist-pre-push], but also paste this snippet here to complete the article.
+Full script are available into my gist on github [HERE - git pre-push][gist-pre-push], but I also paste this snippet here, to make the article complete.

 ### Implemented features:
 -   Array with protected branches (easy to maintain)
 -   Base terminal colors to improve visibility
 -   Question that only work when confirm with enter (time to wonder it is correct action)
 -   Default value of question set to `No`
 -   Message of committed action

 ### Things which may be improved in the future:
 -   Download list of protected branches direct from repository
 -   Add support for some popular flags like: `--force`

 ```bash
 #!/bin/bash